Mondelez International: Mondelez International

+In October 2017, The company sold most of its sauce business in Europe (Primarily Kraft-branded condiments and Bull's-Eye Barbecue Sauce in Germany) to Kraft Heinz as a result of Mondelez's licence to use the Kraft name expiring.
+As a result, Kraft Heinz got the rights to use the Kraft trademark in Europe again, but this excludes Mondelez's European grocery business and the ownership for Miracle Whip in Germany and Philadelphia Cream Cheese in Europe.

 On May 6, 2018, Mondelez agreed to buy cookie maker Tate's Bake Shop for approximately $500 million.
 The acquisition was completed on June 7, 2018.

 On June 19, 2019, Mondelez agreed to acquire a majority interest in Perfect Snacks, owner of refrigerated protein bar Perfect Bar.
 The acquisition was completed on July 16.

 On February 25, 2020, Mondelez announced that it was acquiring a majority stake in Toronto-based Give & Go, a maker of two-bite brownies.
 The acquisition was completed on April 3, 2020.

 In January 2021, Mondelez announced that it had bought Hu Master Holdings for more than $250 million.

 On May 26, 2021, Mondelez announced an agreement to acquire Greek snack company Chipita S.A., a high-growth key player in the Central and Eastern European croissants and baked snacks category.
 On January 3, 2022, Mondelez announced that the acquisition was complete.

 In May 2022, it was announced Mondelez had acquired Grupo Bimbo's confectionery business, Ricolino, for approximately US$1.3 billion.

 On May 10, 2022, Mondelez announced that it would sell its gum business, including Trident and Dentyne, in developed markets including North America and parts of Europe, as well as the entire Halls cough drop business, these businesses used to be owned by their former owner Warner Lambert.

 In June 2022, Mondelez announced that it would be acquiring Clif Bar for $2.9 billion.
 Through the acquisition, Mondelez will obtain Clif, Luna, and Clif Bar Kids as a part of its portfolio.

-On December 19, 2022, Mondelez announced that it was selling its gum business, including the Trident, Dentyne, Chiclets and Bubblicious brands, to Perfetti Van Melle, the makers of Mentos.
+On December 19, 2022, Mondelez announced that it was selling its North American and European gum business, including the Trident, Dentyne, Chiclets and Bubblicious brands, to Perfetti Van Melle, the makers of Mentos, however Mondelez retained the Latin American, African, Asian, And Australian gum business.
 The deal closed on October 2, 2023.